mevdschee/java-crud-api/full/README.md

 ### Support for output in JSON or XML

-By sending the "Accept: application/json" header you are specifying you want to receive JSON By sending the "Accept: application/xml" header you are specifying you want to receive XML
+By sending the "Accept: application/json" header you are specifying you want to receive JSON.
+By sending the "Accept: application/xml" header you are specifying you want to receive XML.
+Alternatively you may also end your URL in ".json" or ".xml" to specify the output format.

 ### Input and output of database structure and records